Ask yourself this:

 I have previously written that I believe people are born entrepreneurs.
 I also believe there are some people who are willing to make sacrifices and a bunch of people who are not.

 If you would rather attend that party than work on your startup, or care more about watching the next episode of a show on Netflix than closing a deal or put off an important task till next week so you can catch a game of football how serious are you taking your startup?
 Are you actually making any sacrifices at all?
+If you are currently starting up your own business then you may need to consider having a look at the best POS systems to help the running of your company be as smooth as possible in the long run.

 I’m willing to sacrifice my nights, missing parties, buying new clothes or gadgets all so I can focus that energy and attention into Task Pigeon.
 I love building and creating things.
 I love the process of trying to get a company or an idea off the ground so while these are all things I sacrifice I wouldn’t change it for the world.